AdeDZY/K-NRM/README.md

 ```
 Relevance scores will be output to output_score_file, one score per line, in the same order as test_file.
-We provide tools to convert score into trec format in.
+We provide a script to convert scores into trec format.
 ```ruby
 ./tools/gen_trec_from_score.py
 ```

 ### Data Preperation
 ---
-All queries and documents should be hashed into sequences of integer term ids.
+All queries and documents must be hashed into sequences of integer term ids.
+Term id starts with 1.
 -1 indicates OOV or non-existence.
 Term ids are sepereated by `,`

 **Training Data Format**